-Shuja Jamal - Head of Advocacy and Communications
+Shuja Jamal - Head of Policy, Advocacy and Communications

 Shuja Jamal is a researcher and former senior Afghan civil servant.
 He served as the director-general for international relations and regional cooperation at the Afghan National Security Council, where he helped manage Afghanistan’s security partnerships.
 He also served as director for peace and civilian protection and handled Afghanistan’s policy portfolio on international sanctions, including those of the UN Security Council and the US against Taliban, Al-Qaeda, and ISIS.

 Prior to his civil service work, he was a researcher for Human Rights Watch and served as director for development at the American University of Afghanistan, helping to reopen the university after the devastating terrorist attack on campus in August 2016.
 He joins JRS after serving as special advisor to the CEO of the Refugee Council of Australia.